shuozhixu/Modelling_2024/README.md

 	ly = yhi - ylo
 	lz = zhi - zlo

-In particular, when calculating the lattice parameter at 0 K, change line 44 of `lmp_0K.in` to
+In particular, when calculating the lattice parameter at 0 K, additionally change line 44 of `lmp_0K.in` to

 	variable lat_para equal (lx/(10*sqrt(6.))+ly/(46*sqrt(3.)/2.)+lz/(14*sqrt(2.)))/3.